Table of Contents

 In interior design, lines are what define the space.
 It is the way in which the objects are placed and the route we make with our eyes on them.

-Some considerations to take into account the lines are the following:
+Some considerations to take into account for lines are the following:

 ● The fine lines convey insecurity and the thick ones poise.